Rufilla/meta-openai/README.md

 export OPENAI_API_KEY="<your openai api key>"
 ```

-Once you have set the API key, you can use the GPT API as follows:
+Once you have set the API key, you can use the Whisper API as follows:

 ```
 python3 /usr/bin/test-whisper.py